Last Updated on January 7, 2023

 Everyone has Lake Como on their bucket list – and it’s easy to understand why.
 Between the luxury villas, the brightly colored towns, the mountains framing each curve of the lake, every detail of this part of northern Italy is magical.

-It’s exactly what you picture Italy to feel like, and it’s a place where you can experience Italian luxury without necessarily having to empty your pockets.
-You can do everything from rent a boat if you’re a water baby or stick to exploring the small, yet popular, towns nestled on the shoreline.
+It’s exactly what you picture Italy to feel like, and while it can be a luxurious destination, there are ways to do Lake Como on a budget.
+You can do everything from renting a boat if you’re a water baby or stick to exploring the small, yet popular, towns nestled on the shoreline.

 The towns of Varenna and Bellagio have to be high on your list – both boast stunning views and aren’t too far from each other, so you can fit them into one day.